 To put it very mildly, South African men love sport – especially Rugby and Cricket.
 Chances are they’ll play sport too – meaning your ideal man in South Africa is likely to be fit, healthy and active.

 While sport is a great way for South African men to channel their aggression, you’ll find that in all spheres they are highly protective and aren’t quick to back down in a fight.
-It would, however, be unfair to suggest men in South Africa are all about aggression because they can be emotional too when there’s just cause.
+It would, however, be unfair to suggest men in South Africa are all about aggression; they can be emotional too when there’s just cause.

-Whether it’s through playing sports or otherwise, men in South Africa love the outdoors – although their favoured pursuits will depend largely on where they are from in the country.
+Whether it’s through playing sports or otherwise, men in South Africa love the outdoors – although their favored pursuits will depend largely on where they are from in the country.
 For example, in the Capes, with their stunning nature and excellent climate, men will spend a lot of time outdoors, be that surfing, hiking or walking on the beach.

-Braais – or barbecues – are another favoured outdoor pursuit in South Africa, and are widely enjoyed by both sexes.
+Braais – or barbecues – are another favored outdoor pursuit in South Africa, and are widely enjoyed by both sexes.
 South Africa also boasts a great range of vineyards, so you’ll be sure to find a tipple that goes hand in hand with your meat of choice.

 When a South African man takes you on a date, they’ll usually pay the bill – though that doesn’t mean an offer to split it will be seen as rude.